tomas-fryza/avr-course/Labs/04-interrupts/README.md

 ## Preparation tasks (done before the lab at home)

 Consider an n-bit number that we increment based on the clock signal.
 If we reach its maximum value and try to increment it, it will be reset.
 We call this state an overflow.
-The overflow time depends on the number of bits, the frequency of the clock signal and the value of the prescaler:
+The overflow time depends on the frequency of the clock signal, the number of bits, and on the value of the prescaler:

 &nbsp;
 ![Timer overflow](Images/timer_overflow.png)
 &nbsp;

 Calculate the overflow times for three Timer/Counter modules that contain ATmega328P if CPU clock frequency is 16&nbsp;MHz.
-Complete the following table for given 7 prescaler values.
+Complete the following table for given 5 prescaler values.
+Note that, Timer/Counter2 is able to set 7 prescaler values.

 | **Module** | **Number of bits** | **1** | **8** | **32** | **64** | **128** | **256** | **1024** |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |